influxdata/influxdb/tsdb/README.md

 [key] [fields] [timestamp]
 ```

 Each section is separated by spaces.
 The minimum required point consists of a measurement name and at least one field.
 Points without a specified timestamp will be written using the server's local timestamp.
+Timestamps are assumed to be in nanoseconds unless a `time_parameter` is passed in the query string.

 ## Key

 The key is the measurement name and any optional tags separated by commas.
 Measurement names, tag keys, and tag values must escape any spaces or commas using a backslash (`\`).
 For example: `\ ` and `\,`.
 All tag values are stored as strings and should not be surrounded in quotes.

-Tags should be alphabetically sorted by key before being sent for best performance.
+Tags should be sorted by key before being sent for best performance.
+The sort should match that from the Go `bytes.Compare` function (http://golang.org/pkg/bytes/#Compare).

 ### Examples